Menu

 • Shortlisting the vendors; prioritizing the ones which you consider are best for your clinical goals.

-In any medical practice, there are two key components; clinical and administrative.
-EMRs deal with the clinical side of things; recording and providing all information about a patient’s health.
+In any medical practice, there are two key components, clinical and administrative.
+EMRs deal with the clinical side of things like recording and providing all information about a patient’s health.
 While practice management software deals with the administrative side of clinics, enabling the staff personnel to work more efficiently.

 • Digitalizing medical records.